Also see second article by Russ Firlik - More to the Cotswolds....

 Charlbury showed the beginning of the highly ornamented stone carvings, capitals

-highly decorative with carved figures or foliage, moldings to the width of the door
+highly decorative with carved figures or foliage, mouldings to the width of the door

 openings, and heavy recessed western entryways.